-- Winding and Turning Into Stubaital Valley by Tram
+Winding and Turning Into Stubaital Valley by STB Tram

 Innsbruck lies at an elevation of 550 meters, Seefeld is situated at 1,200 meters.
 Thus, the railway connecting Innsbruck and Seefeld has to gain 650 meters of elevation on its 20-kilometer long trip.
-The most remarkable thing about the route of the Mittenwald Railway is the long section with many tunnels along the edge of the Martinswand (Martin’s Wall), a perpendicular rock face, including the passage of the almost 2-kilometer long Martinswand Tunnel through the rock wall; it is the longest tunnel on the line.
-The spectacular Mittenwaldbahn Railway links Innsbruck to Seefeld and continues to the west over Scharnitz Pass and the Austria-Germany border to Mittenwald, Garmisch-Partenkirchen and eventually Munich.
+The most remarkable thing about the route of the Mittenwald Railway is the long section with many tunnels along the edge of the Martinswand (Martin’s Wall), a perpendicular rock face, including the passage of the almost 2-kilometer long Martinswand Tunnel through the rock wall.
+The spectacular Mittenwaldbahn Railway links Innsbruck to Seefeld and continues to the west over Scharnitz Pass and the Austria-Germany border to Garmisch-Partenkirchen and eventually Munich.
 It is an exciting experience to ride in a train over such a route.
 The long climb up to Seefeld in severe grades and 200 meter curvatures, the glimpses of rushing torrents far below, and the frequent viaducts and tunnels—which, save for the darkness and the drip from the roof, are not unpleasant in these days of electric working—combine to make the journey an eventful one.
 If you want to take a picture of the spectacular view down into the Inntal Valley, you better not hesitate, otherwise you are in the next dark tunnel.
 Viewing up you will see jagged cliffs and faces, viewing down canyons and ditches.
 The Mittenwald Railway follows a bold route, planned by pioneering railway engineers and was opened more than 100 years ago.
-As Seefeld is placed on the railway network connecting Berlin to Innsbruck via Munich, it is the highest-lying Intercity-Express stop in Europe.
 Many commuters take the train from Seefeld to Innsbruck every day, so you will meet and mingle with locals on this adventurous rail trip.

-- Make Your Way across Timmelsjoch Col along The Sky-Scraping Expanses of Austria’s Highest Paved Through-Road – By Bus
+Make Your Way across Timmelsjoch Col by Bus

-Austria’s highest international border happens also to be one of the country’s highest paved roads open to motorized vehicles.
+Austria’s highest international border happens also to be the country’s highest paved road open to motorized vehicles.
 The spectacular serpentine drive reaches the summit of 2,509-meter Timmelsjoch Col (called Passo Rombo in Italian) and connects Ötztal Valley in the Austrian Tirol to Passeier Valley in the Italian Province of South Tyrol.
 Second only to Col d’Agnel, Timmelsjoch is the second highest international border of Europe.
 And it is readily accessible by public transportation in the summer.
-The scenic pass road is closed during the winter months because of the excessive snowfalls.
-By the mid to end of June through the mid to end of September, Obergurgl in Inner Ötztal Valley and Moos in Passeier Valley (South Tyrol) are linked by buses four times a day.
-One connection even travels to St. Leonhard in Passeier Valley.
-As you would expect, the views up to the high Alpine col are breathtaking, with massive rock walls and stands of twisted, ancient pine and spruce.
+The Timmelsjoch High Alpine Road is a toll road, thus going there by bus saves you the toll fee and you will be whisked up to the mountain without the hassle of driving the serpentines up yourself, giving you time to catch views of glacier-carved valleys, daunting peak summits and distant crystalline lakes.
 Each year, the Timml, as it is lovingly dubbed by the locals, welcomes thousands of leisure drivers, motorcycle riders, cyclists and all others hungry for a taste of Tirol’s history and scenic beauty.
 If grandiose nature inspires you, just take a look around!
 Stop by the Pass Museum atop Timmelsjoch Col for stories of colourful characters and insights into the pass road’s history.
-A lovely walk in this area is the Loop Trip to Kummersee Lake, which takes some 3 to 4 hours to complete.
+A lovely walk in this area is the loop trip to Kummersee Lake, which takes some 3 to 4 hours to complete.
 The rock cairns atop the col, a short walk from the parking lot, are spectacular and definitely worth visiting to everyone making the journey up here; no sturdy boots are required for this stroll.
-The Timmelsjoch High Alpine Road is a toll road, thus going there by bus saves you the toll fee and you will be whisked up to the mountain without the hassle of driving the serpentines up yourself, giving you time to catch views of glacier-carved valleys, daunting peak summits and distant crystalline lakes.
-Enter Obergurgl and/or Timmelsbrücke (Moos i.
-P.) at www.vvt.at or refer to www.oetztalerbus.at.

 Famous for its sharp ridges, jagged peaks and the solitude its rugged terrain offers, the lofty Lechtal Alps create a dramatic setting of unparalleled splendour and beauty.
 Building a road across this terrain is a challenge, as is road maintenance.
 The road is normally open by May, but closures are common through summer due to spring snowstorms and heavy thunderstorms.
 The pass road is prone to avalanches, falling rocks, and mudslides.
 Nevertheless, the Hahntennjoch Pass Road is an important drive as it connects the upper valley of Inn River with Tirol’s Lechtal Valley during the summer months.
 The high Alpine road leads from Imst (Inntal) to Elmen (Lechtal) and is popular with motorcyclists and cyclists as well.
 Plus, there are buses operating along this scenic drive.
 Coming from Imst, you’ll pass through rugged Salvesental Valley past barren rock, scree and scrub.
-As you near the top, the scenery turns more and more picturesque and lovely, with Alpine pasture huts and cheese dairies, grazing cattle and amazing wildflower galore.
+As you near the top, the scenery turns more and more picturesque and lovely, with Maldon Alpine Pasture Hut and cheese dairy to the right and grazing cattle and amazing wildflower galore as far as the eyes can see.
 The pass has great access points for hikers, such as the scenic hike to Anhalter Hut.
 The 1.5-hour walk reveals this otherworldly landscape in all its glory, and the trail leads through flower fields and past thundering waterfalls.
 This is one of Tirol’s top spots for spring wildflower viewing!
 From Anhalter Hut, you can either retrace your steps to get back to the pass or walk down to Bschlabs along Plötzigtal Valley, where you can catch a bus to get you back.
 Bschlabs, Boden and Pfafflar are not words that come easily off the tongue, but in these tiny hamlets of Bschlabertal Valley the wow factor far exceeds the “ow” factor; gorgeous scenery awaits in this remote wilderness and the three chocolate-box villages have no more than 130 residents altogether.
 The historic wooden homes, which are typical of Pfafflar, are constructed of round tree trunks; some of them date back to the 13th century.
-Buses run four times a day between mid-June and late September.
-Enter Imst and Bschlabs at www.vvt.at to make sure you get the route across Hahntennjoch and not the one across Fern Pass.
-The bus connects Imst in Inntal Valley to Elmen in Lechtal Valley.

 The small town of Jenbach itself is not especially spectacular, but its railroad station is a true gem for railway enthusiasts as it has the proud distinction of having one of the very rare triple gauge tracks in the world.
 Jenbach is the place where three different carriers using three different traction engines and three different track gauges come together: Achensee Cog Railway with a metre gauge line (1,000 mm), Austrian Railways with standard gauge line (1,435 mm) and Zillertal Train using narrow gauge (760 mm).
 Thus the running lines here are for standard and two different narrow gauge rolling stock, making Jenbach the perfect place for two truly memorable, historic train ride adventures.
 Jenbach is as well placed on the international railway network so getting here is easy with regular train services from Innsbruck and from most major European cities.

-The beauty of the rugged mountains surrounds you as the old-time steam locomotive travels 32 kilometers between the towns of Jenbach and Mayrhofen in Zillertal Valley.
+The Zillertal Train travels between the towns of Jenbach and Mayrhofen in Zillertal Valley.
 The line is much appreciated by tourists but is also well used as an ordinary transport method by locals.
 During the warm summer months (June through October), historic steam-powered locomotives operate with heritage veranda rolling stock for special trains targeting tourists two times a day; in the winter the passenger train services operate using modern diesel locomotives and railcars.
 The splendour of a bygone era awaits you aboard the Crystal Car, one of the most outstanding cars to ever grace the narrow gauge rails, decorated with thousands of sparkling Swarovski crystals.
 A wonderful day trip for cyclists is to take a ride on the gorgeous Zillertal Cycle Path.
 The flat terrain, gentle elevation gain and beautiful scenery make it the ideal option for leisure cyclists and families.
 Ride the Zillertal Train to Mayrhofen and follow the Ziller River downstream to Strass.
 If you have the time and energy, you can continue cycling along the Inn Cycle Path to Jenbach.
 However, the excellently signed Zillertal Cycle Path passes several train stations across Zillertal Valley where you can get aboard historic Zillertal Train to shorten your journey and get back to Jenbach if you wish.
-The train provides free bicycle transport and cycling equipment is available for rental from all train stations (city bikes, childrens bikes, child seats and helmets). www.zillertalbahn.at
+The train provides free bicycle transport and cycling equipment is available for rental from all train stations (city bikes, children’s bikes, child seats and helmets).